What happens when you run out of walls

 This is a huge decision with emotional and financial implications.
 It should be taken seriously, and collectors are smart to create what Laurence Zale, a New York City-based independent art consultant, calls a “triangular relationship" with multiple experts to move forward.

 “You need a relationship with an independent visual arts advisor to work hand-in-glove with your financial consultant and legal counsel to create a plan that takes into consideration the many variables to make the right decision for you," he says.

 In 2013, BBVA began a partnership with Christie's to help its customers with decisions involving "treasure assets" such as art.
 According to a Deloitte report, wealthy individuals hold approximately 9.6 percent of their total net worth in assets such as fine art, so it is incredibly important to get the best possible advice.
 The partnership gives BBVA clients access to experts in more than 40 categories of collectable assets.

 Capital gains taxes come into play when selling, says Zale.
 Here's an example: Let's say you purchased a collection for $100,000, but today it is appraised at $1 million.
 “That means you will have $900,000 in equity or appreciation," he says.
 “If you wanted to sell it outright, you'd be subject to capital gains tax on that entire $900,000."

 Add to that tax on the 15-20 percent fee taken from an auction house and between $1,000 - $3,000 for the appraisal, and you are looking at a large chunk of change.
 That is why some people try to sell off only a portion so as not to get strapped with such a significant tax burden.

-Selling comes with many other financial considerations, so it is best to consult your tax and financial advisors before leaping into this decision.
+Selling comes with many other financial considerations, so it is best to consult your tax and financial consultants before leaping into this decision.
 It also pays to run the numbers to determine if it will be more financially advantageous to sell or donate.

 Donating part of your art collection